 - Homemade Peanut Butter Cups

-Make sure to tag me @butternutbakery on Instagram and leave a review below if you make these homemade protein bars.
+Make sure to tag me @butternutbakery on Instagram and leave a review below if you make these cookie dough protein bars.
 To pin this recipe and save it for later, you can use the button on the recipe card, the buttons above or below this post, or on any of the photos above.
 Happy baking!Print